 At the end of the year, with all the busyness of year-end fundraising, not to mention preparing for the holidays, some important tasks can be overlooked.
 This is a check list of some of the most critical items for every nonprofit organization to reme… Read More

 As the IRS and state regulatory offices take more interest in how nonprofit organizations govern themselves, we can help with the following areas: Board structure Responsibilities and liabilities of Boards and Board members Conflict of interest polic… Read More

 Many organizations find themselves working collaboratively with other groups and may even wish to merge or acquire another nonprofit.
 It is important to think these ventures out carefully and obtain legal advice on all the implications.
 We can provid… Read More

 Copyright, trademarks, service marks, and patents Licensing agreements Confidentiality agreements Read More

 We help individuals, families and businesses find the most effective way to make charitable gifts through: Charitable gifts and contributions, including gifts of life insurance and charitable gift annuities Endowments Donor gift instruments Wills and… Read More

 You have just been elected to the board of an amateur sports club.
 What should you do to ensure that the organization is in good shape?
-First, don’t just assume that everything must have been set up correctly when the organization was originally… Read More
+First, don’t just assume that everything must have been set up correctly when the organization was originally fo… Read More

-Many nonprofit organizations feel that once they receive that all-important tax-exemption letter from the IRS, they are worry free, mistaking “tax-exempt” for “regulation exempt”.
-Not so.
-In fact, there is more and more scrutiny of the ta… Read More
+Many nonprofit organizations feel that once they receive that all-important tax-exemption letter from the IRS, they are worry free.
+Not true.
+Most nonprofits know that they must file annual reports to the State and to the IRS.
+Sometimes, older organi… Read More

 We lost our tax-exempt status!
 What can we do?
 Did you lose your tax-exempt status because you didn’t file an annual return (990, 990EZ or 990-n), for three years?
 If so, don’t panic!
 The IRS has some procedures for getting back into compliance.… Read More